 Doctors often prescribe lower doses of antidepressants to older people, and increase the dose more slowly than in younger adults.

-- Exercise regularly, if your doctor says it is ok.
+- Exercise regularly, if the provider says it is OK.

 - Surround yourself with caring, positive people and do fun activities.

 - Learn to watch for the early signs of depression, and know how to react if these occur.

 - Drink less alcohol and do not use illegal drugs.

 - Talk about your feelings with someone you trust.

 - Take medicines correctly and discuss any side effects with the provider.